University of Exeter: Sport

 The Exeter University Athletic Union (AU) is the organisation responsible for administering all aspects of sporting activity at the university.
 Activities range from recreational sport to competitive fixtures at local, regional, national, and international level.
 The AU is a separate body from the Students' Guild and is run by four members of staff based in the Athletic Union Office.
-The AU runs 50 Sports Clubs which have a combined membership of more than 5,000 students.
+The AU runs 52 Sports Clubs which have a combined membership of more than 5,000 students.
 An additional 3,000 students take part in intramural sport and sports volunteering in the local community.

 The university facilitates American football, association football, rugby football, hockey, lacrosse, golf, and many more.

 Many clubs compete in the inter-university fixtures in the British Universities and Colleges Sport (BUCS) competition in a range of sports including cricket, golf, hockey, netball, rowing, rugby union, sailing, squash, surfing, and tennis.
+The university placed 4th in both the 22-23 and 23–24 seasons.

 Theatre

 The university has seven registered theatre societies which produce shows throughout the year, including Exeter University Theatre Company (EUTCo), Exeter Footlights, Exeter University Shakespeare Company, Shotgun Theatre, UoE Opera Society, Exeter Comedy Society, and Theatre with Teeth.
 The campus is home to the Northcott Theatre, where student societies such as EUTCo or the Exeter Footlights annually perform.
-In addition, the university regularly has a large presence at the Edinburgh Festival, and has produced alumni including comedian Rhod Gilbert, BAFTA winning actress Vanessa Kirby, and Felix Barrett, founder of Punchdrunk.
+In addition, the university regularly has a large presence at the Edinburgh Festival, and has produced alumni including comedian Rhod Gilbert, actor Timothy Renouf, BAFTA winning actress Vanessa Kirby, and Felix Barrett, founder of Punchdrunk.